TheresAFewConors/Sooty/README.md

 ## Requirements
  - [Python 3.x](https://www.python.org/)
  - Install all dependencies from the requirements.txt file. `pip install -r requirements.txt`
- - Several API Keys are required to have full functionality with Sooty, however it will still function without these keys, just without the added functionality they provide.
-Replace the corresponding key in the config.yaml file, seen below:
+ - Several API Keys are required to have full functionality with Sooty, however it will still function without these keys, just without the added functionality they provide, links are found below:
    - [VirusTotal API Key](https://developers.virustotal.com/reference)
    - [URLScan.io API Key](https://urlscan.io/about-api/)
    - [AbuseIPDB API Key](https://www.abuseipdb.com/api)
    - [HaveIBeenPwned API Key](https://haveibeenpwned.com/API/Key)
+ - Replace the corresponding key in the `example_config.yaml` file, and rename the file to `config.yaml`, example layout below:
  ![](readmeimages/yaml.png)

  <!-- - To use the Hash comparison with VirusTotal requires an [API key](https://developers.virustotal.com/reference), replace the key `VT_API_KEY` in the code with your own key.
 The tool will still function without this key, however this feature will not work.